Skip to main content

 When you hear someone, including insurance brokers, say, “Oh, this is great.
 You gotta show this to get into a captive,” you need to understand that much more goes into being a captive owner.
 There is plenty else that goes into whether or not you’ll be a successful insurance company owner.

-Are there people I should never talk to about captives?
+Who I should never talk to about captive Insurance?

 Many of us in the industry heard stories about many Wealth Managers talking about captives.
 And they don’t have insurance licenses, which is a problem in our opinion.